joshstevens19/reth-indexer/README.md

 example: `"fromBlockNumber": 17569693,`

-### toBlockNumber - required
+### toBlockNumber - optional

-The block number to stop indexing at, if you want to index up to the latest reth block that it is synced to do not supply.
+The block number to stop indexing at, if you want to a live indexer leave it blank and it will index all the data and once caught up to the head sync live.

 example: `"toBlockNumber": 17569794,`